Call4Cloud | MMP-C | Autopilot | Device Preparation

 Now we know what’s happening during the “Preparing” phase.
 Let’s take a look at the error we got while enrolling a new Virtual Machine (VM) with Autopilot

-As shown below, it is giving us the famous 0x800705b4 Time-Out error and the setup could not be completed.
+As shown below, it gives us the famous 0x800705b4 Time-Out error and the setup could not be completed.

 After reading this blog, I guess we could pretty much say the 0x800705b4 just means a Time-Out occurred and we don’t know what to say else….
 But why the Time Out?